An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Implementation

 \subsection{Flow on an Irregular Domain}

 In this section we implement the numerical scheme described in \S~\ref{Section:NumScheme}, for an example with an externally forced velocity field on an irregular shaped domain.
-An exact solution in the domain, needed to compute the errors, is constructed in a similar fashion to that in \S~\ref{subsec:FlowSqD}.
-However, instead of the unit square, the selected domain $\Omega\/$ is the $2 \times 2\/$ square $0 < x\/,\,y < 2\/$, with the disk of radius $1/4\/$ centered at $(3/4\/,\, 1)\/$ removed.
-In addition, we use periodic boundary conditions (with period $2\/$) in the $y$ direction, and impose a nonzero flux ($\mathbf{u} = \mathbf{g} \neq 0\/$) on the rest of the boundary.
+We perform the same test, and take the same forcing from \S~\ref{subsec:FlowSqD} using equations (\ref{UField_SquareForcing}--\ref{VField_SquareForcing}) however, instead of the unit square, the selected domain $\Omega\/$ is the $1 \times 1\/$ square $0 < x\/,\,y < 1\/$, with the disk of radius $1/4\/$ centered at $(1/2\/,\, 1/2)\/$ removed.
+In addition, we use periodic boundary conditions in the $y$ direction, and impose a nonzero flux ($\mathbf{u} = \mathbf{g} \neq 0\/$) on the rest of the boundary.